Menu

 • Can I make a flight out of SeaTac on the same day that my trip finishes?

 Maybe.
 Most expeditions that return to Ashford in EARLY SEASON (through June) will be back by 4 PM or so.
-You will need time to return rental gear, complete any paperwork and make your goodbyes (1 hour), then drive to SeaTac (2 hours), with enough time to check in for your flight.
-Inclement weather and other unplanned events can delay your return from the mountain as well as delay your travel to the airport, so it may be prudent to either stay an extra night or choose a flight late that evening.
-Later in the season (generally after July 1) it is common to return to Ashford after 5:00 PM.
-By August and September arrival time can be as late as 8:00 PM Generally, it is usually safest to either keep your return flight flexible or book it for the following morning.
+You will need time to return rental gear, complete any paperwork and make your goodbyes (1 hour), then drive to SeaTac (2 hours), with enough time to check in a couple hours prior to your flight departure time.
+Inclement weather and other unplanned events can delay your return from the mountain as well as delay your travel to the airport, so it may be prudent to either stay an extra night or choose a flight late that evening (a "red-eye").
+Later in the season (generally after July 1), it is common to return to Ashford after 5:00 PM.
+By August and September arrival time can be as late as 8:00 PM.
+Generally, it is usually safest to either keep your return flight flexible or book it for the following morning.

 Trips using the Emmons Glacier route should finish earlier on the last day of the climb, normally between noon and 1:00 pm.
 The drive back around to IMG Headquarters takes another 1½ hours.
 You should be ready to depart from IMG headquarters between 3 and 5:00 pm.